This post may contain affiliate links. Please read my disclosure policy.

 Start with excellent — preferably organic — ingredients.

-I created these tacos with Seeds of Change ™ Quinoa and Brown Rice with Garlic as my inspiration, which I found at ACME market stocked in the rice and grain aisle along with their full line of flavors.
+I created these tacos with Seeds of Change ™ Quinoa and Brown Rice with Garlic as my inspiration.

-I believe that stocking a healthy pantry with whole foods and organic ingredients is essential for the way we love to eat and cook.
+I encourage stocking a healthy pantry with whole foods and organic ingredients, because it’s the building block for healthy cooking.

 Tacos satisfy on so many levels.